kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	E. Central venous pressure (CVP)

 #### Answer: D. Systemic vascular resistance (SVR) - TRUE
-- A Swan–Ganz catheter can be used to directly measure
+- A Swan–Ganz catheter can be used to directly *measure *
-	- mean arterial pressure
+	- Mean arterial pressure
-	- central venous pressure
+	- Central venous pressure
-	- pulmonary artery wedge pressure
+	- Pulmonary artery wedge pressure
-	- cardiac output (using Fick’s principle)
+	- Cardiac output (using *Fick's* principle)
 - Peripheral and systemic vascular resistance and ventricular stroke work are calculated, not directly measured

 ### Q110
 A 67-year-old man presents _extremely unwell_ with left-sided abdominal pain, fever and shock.
 At emergency laparotomy he is found to have a _large tumour of the sigmoid colon_, which has _perforated_, causing _faecal contamination_.
 What is the most appropriate operation?

-	A. Left hemicolectomy and primary anastomosis - F
+	A. Left hemicolectomy and primary anastomosis
-	B. Sigmoid colectomy - F
+	B. Sigmoid colectomy
 	C. Hartmann’s procedure
-	D. Anterior resection - F
+	D. Anterior resection
-	E. Abdominoperineal resection - F
+	E. Abdominoperineal resection

 #### Answer: C. Hartmann’s procedure - TRUE
+- Safest operation to carry out in these circumstances where
+	- patient is unstable
+	- operating field is highly contaminated
+- Hartmann’s procedure
-- The safest operation to carry out in these circumstances, where a patient is unstable and the operating field is highly contaminated, is a Hartmann’s operation, where the affected segment of colon is excised and the proximal end is brought out as an end-colostomy.
-The rectal stump is closed and left inside or alternatively may be brought out as a mucous fistula.
-It is possible then to rejoin the two ends of bowel once the patient is in a more stable state and infection has settled to allow optimum conditions for forming an anastomosis.
+	1. affected segment of colon is excised
+	2. proximal end is brought out as an *end-colostomy*
+- The rectal stump is closed and left inside or alternatively may be brought out as a mucous fistula
+- It is possible then to rejoin the two ends of bowel
+	- once the patient is in a more stable state
+	- infection has settled to allow optimum conditions for forming an anastomosis

 Questions 111-120